Tom Aldred: Blackpool

 Aldred signed for Championship side Blackpool on a 28-day emergency loan on 31 January 2015, before signing permanently two days later on a one-and-a-half-year contract.
 Aldred helped Blackpool win promotion to League One in 2017.

 Bury

 Aldred signed for Bury in July 2017.
 He moved on loan to Scottish Premiership club Motherwell in January 2018.
 He made his debut for Motherwell on 20 January 2018, in a 2–0 win against Hamilton Academical in the Scottish Cup.

 Aldred returned to Motherwell in August 2018, in a second loan deal with Bury.
 On 29 December 2018, he scored twice as Motherwell won 2–1 away to Hamilton Academical in the Lanarkshire derby.

 Brisbane Roar

 On 25 June 2019, Aldred signed for A-League club Brisbane Roar on a one-year deal.
 Ahead of the 2019–20 season, he was named club captain.
 Aldred's first goal for Brisbane Roar came against Adelaide United in February 2020.
 This goal came in the 74th minute and was the eventual winner in a 2–1 home victory.
+He left the club in 2024 to join Mohun Bagan but returned two years later to sign a one-year deal with the Roar.